-In the 80’s some tape manufactors made magnetic tapes of sonic good quality but poor physical quality!
-I have restored a lot of Ampex 456 tapes from this period in my ‘oven’ which is a hair dryer and a thermometer.
-6-7 hours at 50 degrees Celsius will take the water out of the glue and in almost every case the tapes will be OK for harddisk recording.
-I do not have tape recorders for every size of tape, but ½” with DBX noise redudtion is no problem.
+In the ’80s some tape manufacturers made magnetic tapes of sonic good quality but poor physical quality!
+I have restored a lot of Ampex 456 tapes from this period in my ‘oven’ which is a hairdryer and a thermometer.

-See the thermometer on the left, the hairdryer on the right and on the back there are some ventilation holes.
-This is simple and cheap Magnetic Tape Restoration!
+See the thermometer on the left (it’s light blue – across the hairdryer), the hairdryer on the right, and on the back, there are some ventilation holes where the hot air and the moisture can get out.
+This is a simple and cheap do-it-yourself Magnetic Tape Restoration Device!

-When material is sampled through an AD converter, it is possible to remove a lot of the tape hiss and after that a normal mastering in 64 bit environment can be applied.
-Linear Phase eq. and Linear phase compression, real tube or tube emulation, maximizing and limiter takes over from here.
+When the audio is sampled through an AD converter, it is possible to remove a lot of the tape hiss and after that, a normal mastering in a 64-bit environment can be applied.
+Linear Phase eq. and Linear phase compression, real tube or tube emulation, maximizing, and limiter takes over from here.